PROVOKE Sentence, Example and UsageExamples and usage of PROVOKE in prose and poetry

 To better understand the meaning of PROVOKE, certain examples of its usage are presented.Examples from famous English prose on the use of the word PROVOKE

-- The word/phrase 'provoke' was used by 'J. K. Rowling' in 'Harry Potter And The Chamber Of Secrets'.
+"It might provoke them"- The word/phrase 'provoke' was used by 'J. K. Rowling' in 'Harry potter and the chamber of secrets'.

-- To understand the meaning of provoke, please see the following usage by J. K. Rowling in Harry Potter And The Goblet Of Fire.
+"He knew snape was trying to provoke him; he had done this before"- To understand the meaning of provoke, please see the following usage by J. K. Rowling in Harry potter and the goblet of fire.